Inyrkz/PneumoniaX/README.md

 # PneumoniaX
-Building a Convolutional Neural Network to detect Pneumonia from Chest X-Ray Images of Patients
+Building a flask app using deep learning to detect Covid 19 and Pneumonia from Chest X-Ray Images of Patients